ceres-solver/ceres-solver/docs/source/building.rst

 ..
 NOTE::

-  If you find the following `CMake` difficult to setup, then you maybe interested in a `Microsoft Visual Studio wrapper
+  If you find the following `CMake` difficult to set up, then you may be interested in a `Microsoft Visual Studio wrapper
   <https://www.zemax.com/about-us>`_ for Ceres Solver by Tal Ben-Nun.

 On Windows, we support building with Visual Studio 2010 or newer.
 Note